Your Open Day guide

 University car parks

-Some University car parks are FREE for our visitors to use on the Open Day.
+Some University car parks are FREE for our visitors to use on Saturday Open Days only.
 They are used on a first-come-first-served basis and tend to fill up quickly on the day.
 Please be assured that you DO NOT need to display a ticket as no parking attendants will be monitoring our car parks.
 See their locations and postcodes below and plan your journey before you set off.

 On Saturday Open Days you can park in University car parks for free, but spaces are limited.